 - Animal Production: inoculants, preventive practices

-- Crop Production: agroforestry, nutrient cycling, nutrient management, pollinator habitat
+- Crop Production: agroforestry, cover crops, cropping systems, nutrient cycling, nutrient management, pollinator habitat

 - Education and Training: demonstration, on-farm/ranch research, participatory research, technical assistance